-It is good practice, though not mandatory, to load all needed libraries, models, helpers and plugins in a handler named after the controller itself.
+It is good practice, though not mandatory, to load all needed libraries, databases, stacks, helpers, extensions, custom config files, language files and models in a handler named after the controller itself.
 This handler, if present, is called first and automatically by the front controller.
-So, this is a good place to load required libraries, helpers, plugins, models, a database etc. Let's say your controller is called "blog.lc", then your code would look like this:
+So, this is a good place to load required libraries, helpers, models, a database etc. Let's say your controller is called "blog.lc", then your code would look like this:

 That, in a nutshell, is all there is to know about controllers.